REChain-Network-Solutions/DAO/CONTRIBUTING.md

-# Contributing to REChain DAO Platform
+# Contributing to DAO Platform

-Thank you for your interest in contributing to the REChain DAO Platform!
+Thank you for your interest in contributing to the DAO Platform!
 This document provides guidelines and information for contributors.

 ## Table of Contents